 Customs and culture in Chad vary quite a bit in terms of the diverse tribal and religious backgrounds of the local population.
-Some etiquette in Chad is universal, however, including respect for elders and maintaining a reserved demeanour in public.
-Smoking and drinking in public is frowned on.
+Some etiquette in Chad is, however, universal, such as respect for elders and maintaining a reserved demeanour in public.
+Smoking and drinking in public is frowned upon.
 Women should dress conservatively with their shoulders and legs covered, and shorts are generally not worn in public.
 Visitors to Chad should respect the restrictions in place during Ramadan, including not eating during the day.
 Never attempt to shake a person's hand, give or receive money, or eat with the left hand as it is considered unclean.
 Tourists should be wary of photographing any military or government buildings.

-Chad is consistently one of the lowest ranked countries in the world for ease of doing business according to the World Bank.
-This is a result of the country's poverty and instability and the difficulty of establishing business connections, among other things.
+Chad is consistently one of the lowest ranked countries in the world for ease of doing business, according to the World Bank.
+This is a result of the country's poverty, instability and the difficulty of establishing business connections, among other things.
 In recent years there has been progress in the oil sector which is hopeful for the country and increasingly attracts expats and foreign business.

-Dress is conservative and behaviour formal in business meetings and small talk is important.
+Dress is conservative and behaviour formal in business meetings.
+Small talk is important.
 Meetings seldom start punctually, but offense may be taken if you are late.
 The average working week runs from Monday to Saturday: 7am to 1pm from Monday to Thursday; 7am to 10.30am on Friday; and 7am to 1pm on Saturday.

 The telecommunication system in Chad is very basic and expensive, with services provided by the state telephone company, Sotel Tchad.
 The country has one of the lowest telephone density rates in the world.
 The international access code for Chad is +235 and the area code for N'Djamena is 51.
 Chad lacks the infrastructure to support efficient broadband services but international funding has been promised to tackle the problem.
 There are many internet cafes in N'Djamena, although travellers will struggle to get internet access outside of the capital city.
 Free wifi is available at upmarket hotels in the capital.